Virata Parva has 5 upaparvas or sections and 2590 verses. Virata Parva is 4th out of 18 Parva or books of Mahabharata.

 There are 12 chapters in this section.
 In answer to Janamejaya’s inquiry, Vaisampayana told him about the incognito stay of the Pandavaas in the city of Virata.
 Yudhishthira received from Dharma the boon of not being recognized by the people, wherever they might stay.
 Then he went back to the hermitage and having returned the arani and the churning stick to the Brahmin told what had happened to the Brahmins.
 Then he told his brothers that twelve years were spent in the woods, and they had to spend the thirteenth year incognito.

 He asked them to select the best place for staying anonymously which would not be known to the enemies.
 Then Arjuna suggested some places.
 Yudhishthira selected the city of Virata from that list and asked his brothers what work they should undertake when they went to Matsyaraja of the city of Virata.
-As he was an expert in the game of dice, he would become the member of the royal assembly of Virata as a Brahmin taking the name of Kanka.
+As he was an expert in the game of dice, he would become a member of the royal assembly of Virata as a Brahmin taking the name of Kanka.
 Bhima said that he would introduce himself as Ballava and join the royal service as a chef.

 Arjuna said that he would become a eunuch and call himself as Brihannala.
 He would teach the ladies of the city dance and music.
 When he was asked by Yudhishthira, Nakula answered that he was an expert in the science of horses.
 Hence he would go there with the name Granthika to work in the stables.
 Sahadeva said that as he knew well about tending the cattle and milking the cows, he would become the supervisor of the cattle-sheds, introducing himself as Tantipala.